tud-amr/multi-robot-fabrics/README.md

     git clone git@github.com:tud-amr/multi-robot-fabrics.git
     cd multi-robot-fabrics

 You can install the package using poetry.
-For more details see the [installation instructions](docs/installation.md).
+For more details on poetry see [installation instructions](docs/installation.md).

     install poetry